'Time to move on': Zubuchon to close Manila branches in August

 Zubuchon is known for its signature Cebu lechon, made with “local ingredients whenever possible” such as natural sea salt, native coconut vinegar, freshly squeezed coconut milk, millet, rice, seafood, and backyard-raised pigs.
 Its lechon is made without any MSG, food coloring, or chemical preservatives.

-The name comes from “Zulu,” which is how 16th century maps would refer to the island of Cebu, combined with “chon” from lechon. – Rappler.com
+The name comes from “Zubu,” which is how 16th century maps would refer to the island of Cebu, combined with “chon” from lechon. – Rappler.com

 There are no comments yet.
 Add your comment to start the conversation.